sourcefrog/iamthat/README.md

 Policy types:

 - [x] Parse AWS IAM policy JSON.
+- [x] Resource policies.
-- [ ] Resource policies.
+- [ ] Attach policies to resources.
 - [ ] Identity policies.
 - [ ] Service control policies.
 - [ ] Session policies.

-Testing:
+- [x] JSON scenario files to the tree containing all the policies and resources relevant to a test.

+Testing of iamthat:

-- [ ] JSON "scenario" files to the tree containing both a request and a series of policies, and an assertion that the requests are allowed or denied.
+- [x] Test a request against a scenario and assert that it is allowed or denied.
 - [ ] Automatically test against access analyzer, for cases that are supported by both.